Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 While e-commerce has been a boon for businesses everywhere, it has also led to a rise in cybercrime and data theft.
 Hence, as a business owner, you'll want to ensure that you protect your customers at all times.

-In Malaysia, for example, scammers have begun targeting online shoppers in an attempt to steal personal information and credit card details.
-This is why your payment gateway of choice must be secure with solid safety measures such as secure encryption and two-factor authentication with both email and phone verification.
+In Malaysia, for example, scammers have begun targeting online shoppers to steal personal information and credit card details.
+This is why your payment gateway must be secure with solid safety measures such as secure encryption and two-factor authentication with email and phone verification.

 Should your payment gateway suffer a security breach, the financial and legal consequences could be devastating.
 All the more reason why compliance with auditor-approved security policies, processes, and procedures is essential for ensuring data and end-point security.